-In the Winter, students in grades 8, 9, 10, and 11 will be selecting courses for the 2023-2024 school year.
+In the Winter, students in grades 8, 9, 10, and 11 will be selecting courses for the 2024-2025 school year.
 Course offerings and staffing for the courses will be developed based upon student requests.
 Since the scheduling process only occurs once per year, it is critical for you to choose your classes and level of difficulty wisely.
 After this period of selecting classes, changes to student schedules cannot be made except in rare circumstances.
-Since the scheduling process occurs concurrently with the school budgeting process, please note that some of the courses in this program may be modified or may not be offered as a result of student requests and/or budgetary constraints.
+Since the scheduling process occurs concurrently with the school budgeting process, please note that some of the courses in this program may be modified or may not be offered as a result of student requests, budgetary constraints, or other circumstances beyond our control.
 In situations like these, you will be able to enroll in classes required to meet graduation requirements.
 Choosing up to four (4) meaningful alternative courses will be an effective way to expedite this process.